-The HTML DOM defines a standard for accessing and manipulating HTML documents.
+The XML DOM defines a standard for accessing and manipulating XML.

 Before you continue you should have a basic understanding of the following:

 If you want to study these subjects first, find the tutorials on our Home page.